27 Best Hostels in Spain - All Cities, Beach Hostels and the coolest Itinerary to take

 Free Dinner night at Youth Hostels Valencia

-More the party type of traveler? then you will enjoy the Red Nest Hostel.
-It is more the party hostel in Valencia.
+More the party type?
+Then you’ll enjoy the Red Nest Hostel — the party hostel in Valencia.

-The quirky design of the room is as fun as the vibes here.
+The quirky room design is as fun as the energy here.

-The hostel organizes its own family dinners.
-Keep an eye on the black board so you don’t miss it.
+The hostel runs its own family dinners.
+Keep an eye on the blackboard so you don’t miss them.

-Oh, and of course the billiard pool is worth a mention.
+Oh, and the billiard pool is worth a mention.

 Book Red Nest Hostel here